 In the example with hospital treatment above customers’ emotional engagement was associated with small touches, things like attentive staff, dealing with delays and questions well, and being consistent.
 Not expensive gestures, but low cost behaviours, that with the right culture can be easy for staff to do consistently.
 For a Social Housing Client keeping customers informed about the progress of a repair had a bigger impact on how they felt about the experience than speeding up the repair process.

 Another example comes from the on-board experiences with EasyJet and Thomson.
 Both charge for food and drink however they do it in subtly different ways:

-Thomson, unlike EasyJet put your needs before their own and it makes customers feel very differently about the how much the airline trusts them and values them.
+Thomson, unlike EasyJet, give you your food first and ask you to pay much later.
+They put the customer’s needs first making them feel very differently about the how much the airline trusts and values them.